k9securityio/cedar-py/README.md

 `cedar-py` currently passes 46 of the 50 'example_use_cases_doc' tests.
 We will support executing more tests shortly.
 See [test_cedar_integration_tests.py](tests/integration/test_cedar_integration_tests.py) for details.

 ## Using the library
-Releases of `cedarpolicy` will be available on PyPi soon.
+Releases of `cedarpy` will be available on PyPi soon.
 For now, if you'd like to use the library, you can build a release locally and install it with `pip`.

-If you used `make quick` above, the `cedarpolicy` module will already be installed.
+If you used `make quick` above, the `cedarpy` module will already be installed.
 You can also use `make release` to build a release locally.

 The release process will build a wheel and output it into `target/wheels/`